 Using pinhole photography is great for this purpose because it’s a very authentic way to record images.

-A pinhole camera is nothing more then a lightproof box with only a tiny little hole in it, instead of a lens.
-Inside the box at the opposite side of the pinhole an image appears.
-The image can be preserved by putting material which is sensitive to light at the side where the image shows up.
+A pinhole camera is nothing more than a lightproof box with only a tiny little hole in it instead of a lens.
+Inside the box at the pinhole’s opposite site, an image appears.
+The image can be preserved by putting material sensitive to light at the side where the image shows up.

 It is literally a slow form of photography because of the long exposure times and the amount of time the whole process takes.

-I grew up in a very industrial area near Rotterdam in The Netherlands and even though being in nature is important to me but it hasn’t always been around.
+I grew up in a very industrial area near Rotterdam in The Netherlands, and even though being in nature is important to me, it hasn’t always been around.

-My family and I lived in the shadow of an oil refinery which was producing this horrible smell at a regular base.
-One day there was carbon black falling out of the skye for quite a while, like black snow.
+My family and I lived in the shadow of an oil refinery producing this horrible smell regularly.
+One day there was carbon black falling out of the sky for quite a while, like black snow.

-In our neighborhood there were this small pieces of wasteland where I used to play.
+These small pieces of wasteland in our neighbourhood were where I used to play.

 Climbing in the pollard willows roaming through the bushes for hours on ends and picking flowers in summer and spring.

-I loved being there although the place was surrounded by highways.
+I loved being there, although highways surrounded the place.

-Later in life I moved to the north of The Netherlands, Groningen to study scenography at the academy of arts.
+Later in life, I moved to the north of The Netherlands, Groningen, to study scenography at the art academy.

-The first time that I got out of my new city was during a bicycle tour with a friend.
-She showed me the countryside and I was struck by the landscape, the smell and tranquility of it all.
+The first time I got out of my new city was during a bicycle tour with a friend.
+She showed me the countryside, and I was struck by the landscape, the stillness, and the tranquillity of it all.
 The whole experience was just very magical to me.

-On that trip I took a home-made pinhole camera with me.
-I hadn’t finished building it actually so I did that in a hotelroom in Helsinki when we stayed there overnight.
+On that trip, I took a homemade pinhole camera with me.
+I hadn’t finished building it, so I did that in a hotel room in Helsinki when we stayed there overnight.
 I still use the same pinhole camera.

-That trip I took a whole lot of pinholes.
-I had no idea what the outcome would be but I loved doing it.
+On that trip, I took a whole lot of pinholes.
+I had no idea what the outcome would be, but I loved doing it.

 I have been making pinhole images from nature ever since.
-Trying to find another gateway to reality.
+Always trying to find another gateway to reality.